 A significant increase in the resources required to comply with these new regulations and any others that may be implemented in the future, could have an adverse effect on our activity.
 We are currently in the process of implementing personal data processing policies and procedures to comply with all GDPR rules and obligations.
-In the event that we breach any of the obligations described in the GDPR, we may be subject to fines of up to $\{0,000,000,$ or u
+In the event that we breach any of the obligations described in the GDPR, we may be subject to fines of up to $\notin 20,000,000$, or up to 4% of our annual worldwide turnover corresponding to the previous financial year, whichever amount is higher.
+Any changes to applicable legal provisions may impose more stringent compliance requirements and impose significant civil, criminal and administrative damages, penalties and fines, as well as reputational harm, which could have a negative effect on our activity, financial condition and operating results.